SorenEricMent/psychosis/README.md

 - Save project independently to a .pcsj file
 - Load .pcsj file to a project in the workspace
 - Save the whole program state to a .pcsw workspace file
+    - Comments in the original files are discarded on read.
 - Load from a .pcsw workspace file to recover the whole previous program state

 ## Instructions